DR JENNIFER DONELSON

 · Impacts of climate change on marine fishes

-· The ability of marine fish to acclimate and adapt to climate change
+· Acclimation and adaptation to climate change

-· Developmental plasticity
+· Phenotypic plasticity

 · Parental effects